 It is estimated that less than 5% of the Fortune 500 companies have a full-time function dedicated to pricing whereas only 15% of companies do systematic research on the subject.
 Positioning yourself in the correct pricing bracket drives sales to a large extent.
 The sales team are detrimental in ensuring that the prevailing pricing strategies are up-to-date.
 Pricing and sales strike a delicate balance and need daily communication to drive impactful strategies.
 Small variations in price can raise or lower productivity by as much as 20% or 50%.

 Include a quick review of prices within your daily sales checklist to ensure maximum profitability for your company.
 Work with your pricing team to highlight recent discounts that lead to profitable high-volume orders and those that backfired.
 Ensure that the pricing team is monetizing value efficiently.
-Launch better price realisation in days, not weeks.
+Launch better price realization in days, not weeks.

 Use of Optimised Tools, Automation and Procedures

 Companies like Aggreko North America uses CRM Software with a profitability predictor that helps sales team to tweak an offering in the case of low margins.
 Feed your sales team with right tools to help them perform efficiently.
 It is also important for the sales team to be able to embrace technology and include them in their regular workflow.
-PwC Survey highlights that 68% of the CEOs say data and analytics technologies deliver the greatest return for customer engagement.
+PwC Survey highlights that 68% of the CEOs say data and analytics technologies deliver the greatest return on customer engagement.
 Technology helps in maintaining a customer-centric work culture.

 Motivation & Confidence